Marketing has become a constant battle to figure out how to come up with content ideas.

 SEO platforms help you research high-level topics that are relevant to your target audience.

-Instead of guessing at which topics and formats will generate the most engagement, Content Explorer and similar products show you exactly what your audience cares about most.
-Start pulling that information into your own spreadsheet of backlink analysis and suddenly you’ll have a whole roadmap for content development.
+Instead of guessing which topics and formats will generate the most engagement, Content Explorer and similar products show you exactly what your audience cares about most.
+Start pulling that information into your own spreadsheet of backlink analysis, and suddenly you’ll have a whole roadmap for content development.

 Another great way to come up with content ideas using SEO tools is to spy on your competitors.